amithm3/nPerlinNoise/web/src/pages/index.md

 ---
 title: Getting started
-pageTitle: nPerlinNoise - A robust open source implementation of Perlin Noise Algorithm for N-Dimensions.
+pageTitle: nPerlinNoise - Open Source Perlin Noise Generation for Python.
-description: A robust open source implementation of Perlin Noise Algorithm for N-Dimensions.
+description: nPerlinNoise is an open source Python library for generating Perlin noise for procedural generation and generative art.
+It provides n-dimensional coherent noise with customizable frequency, wavelength, warp, range, octaves, persistence, and lacunarity.
 ---

 Learn how to use nPerlinNoise {% .lead %}